ymunemasa/data-tutorials/tutorials/hortonworks/realtime-event-processing-with-hdf/rtep-4.md

 *   Create HBase tables

-We will be working with 3 Hbase tables in this tutorial.
+We will work with 3 Hbase tables in this tutorial.

-The first table stores all events generated, the second stores the 'driverId' and non-normal events count and third stores number of non-normal events for each driverId.
+The first table stores **all events** generated, the second stores only **dangerous events** and third stores the **number of incidents per driverId**.

 ~~~
 su hbase